 In 2013 Thomas Vanhove was a PhD student at imec - Ghent University, where he needed – as part of his research – to experiment with several data science tools.
 Quickly realizing the available platforms could not offer the flexibility he required for his work, he decided to develop his own data science platform.

-As more and more fellow PhD students and other colleagues requested his platform for their own research, Thomas began to inquire about the market feasibility of his idea and, in 2015, joined imec’s Opportunity Recognition Workshop (ORW) [link to new imec page on ORW], a three-day workshop for researchers and PhD students to assess their work’s potential from a business and economic perspective.
+As more and more fellow PhD students and other colleagues requested his platform for their own research, Thomas began to inquire about the market feasibility of his idea and, in 2015, joined imec’s Opportunity Recognition Workshop (ORW), a three-day workshop for researchers and PhD students to assess their work’s potential from a business and economic perspective.
 After being assigned a business coach to help develop their idea, Thomas Vanhove and Gregory Van Seghbroeck launched the start-up Qrama to commercialize the Tengu platform and in May 2016 were accepted in the imec.istart Business Incubation Program.

 Being a spin-off company from imec - Ghent University, Qrama acquired a worldwide exclusive license from both entities to use the code behind the Tengu platform, which is now being used by imec in the context of the City of Things (CoT) program.